Parthsarthi316/Pressure_Regulator/README.md

 # Pressure_Regulator
-Code and circuit diagram for a pressure regulator using ITV0031,MPX5500DP &amp; MCP41010 sensor and IC
+Code and circuit diagram for a pressure regulator using ITV0031,MPX5500DP &amp; MCP41010.

 # Circuit_Diagram